 Recently, a regional health care system in Maryland completed 2 construction projects including 76 new exam rooms, rehab care, and a new lab.

-Utilizing their Capstone Health Alliance contract and working with CME Corp for the equipment, storage, and logistics, the system realized they were saving $182,300 over a previous bid, and the facilities opened on time.
+Utilizing their GPO contract and working with CME Corp for the equipment, storage, and logistics, the system realized they were saving $182,300 over a previous bid, and the facilities opened on time.

 The CME Account Manager worked closely and efficiently with the Manager of Strategic Sourcing to create a valid equipment list.
 CME gave the system a variety of equipment choices that reflected the exact specifications of the customer.